-In this chapter: No matter your role in Continuous Improvement, whether you are a yellow belt, green belt or higher, you should have an idea of how projects are (or should) be selected and what it takes to keep the project portfolio organized and delivering results.
+No matter your role in Continuous Improvement, whether you are a Yellow Belt, Green Belt or higher, you should have an idea of how projects are (or should) be selected and what it takes to keep the project portfolio organized and delivering results.

-The PDCA Improvement Cycle; It’s sometimes called the "Deming Wheel," or "Deming Cycle” because it was developed by Dr Deming in the 1950s.
+The PDCA Improvement Cycle, is sometimes called the "Deming Wheel," or "Deming Cycle”.

 In this section of the training, we will dive into each phase and share with you the purpose and main milestones of each.

 Let’s go through the phases of DMAIC, getting to the heart of an improvement project.